asheren/asheren.github.io/_posts/blog/2019-08-30-podcast-assistant.md

 - Experience with outreach and establishing external partnerships
 - Remote work experience

-**Hours:** 10-15 hours per week
+**Hours:** 7-12 hours per week
 **Compensation:** Commensurate with experience

 ## To Apply

-Please send a cover letter and resume to Allison at admin@parentdrivendevelopment.com
+Please send a cover letter and resume to Allison at admin@parentdrivendevelopment.com with "Podcast Assistant" as the subject.